kleftog/sidecar-ae/README.md

 - The raw RIPE64 logs are stored in `results/raw` under the latest `RunXXX` folder.
 - The finals results will be saved under `results/parsed/ripe64_results.txt`.
-- Compare the results for sidecfi to cfi and sidestack to safestack.
+- Compare the results to the expected results in `expected/expected_ripe64.txt`.